SachaCardonna/SachaCardonna.github.io/_pages/more.md

   <img class="game-img left" src="/images/games/outerwilds.jpeg" alt="Outer Wilds">
   <h3>Outer Wilds - Möbius Interactive (2019)</h3>
   <p>
     <em>Outer Wilds</em> is completely different.
 No combat, no scores, no missions to follow.
-It is a pure exploration game: a solar system to discover, secrets to uncover, and a clock that resets after every loop.
+It is a pure exploration game: a solar system to discover, secrets to uncover,  and a limited time to do it before everything rises again.
-    What struck me is its atmosphere: both melancholic and luminous.
+    What struck me was its atmosphere: both melancholic and luminous.
 The game teaches you to accept that everything has an end, that not all goals will be reached, and that curiosity itself can be enough to give meaning to experience.
     There are no tutorials, no guides; you learn by trying, failing, and trying again.
-It is a celebration of curiosity, of learning by yourself, and of wonder in front of the unknown.
+It is all about curiosity, learning by yourself, and of the wonder that comes with discovery.
     <em>Outer Wilds</em> is not always easy: it can feel overwhelming, even sad at times.
-But it is also one of the rare games that left me with a true philosophical impression, close to what a novel or a play can give.
+But it is also one of the few games that really left me with questions and a strange feeling, close to what a novel or a play can give.
     It is an invitation to think about time, knowledge, and our place in the universe.
   </p>
       <blockquote style="font-style: italic; text-align: center; margin-top: 0.8em;">
       “Oh, hello...
 Come, sit with me, my fellow traveler.
 Let’s sit together and watch the stars die… We only get so much time, don’t we?
 Ah, there was still more I wanted to do...
 How unlucky to have been born at the end of the universe.”<br>
-      — Chert, 90 seconds before the end of the world, <em>Outer Wilds</em>
+      — Chert, 90 seconds before the end of the world
     </blockquote>
 </div>